 Not all side effects for Cataflam may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to diclofenac: oral capsule, oral capsule liquid filled, oral powder for solution, oral tablet, oral tablet enteric coated, oral tablet extended release

-Along with its needed effects, diclofenac (the active ingredient contained in Cataflam) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by diclofenac (the active ingredient contained in Cataflam).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking diclofenac:More common
+You should check with your doctor immediately if any of these side effects occur when taking diclofenac:More common

 - Abdominal or stomach bloating, burning, cramping, or pain

 - cloudy urine

 - decrease in urine output or decrease in urine-concentrating ability

 - loss of appetite